-To seek the next station, quickly push and release " \wedge " or " \vee " side of the "SEEK/TRACK" button.
+To seek the next station, quickly push and release " \land " or " \lor " side of the "SEEK/TRACK" button.
 Do this again to find the station after that.

 To select the next channel within the current channel category, push the "\" or "\" side of the "SEEK/TRACK" button.
 Repeat until a desired channel is found.